a list of breeder questions is highly recommended

 Do you guarantee the health of the puppy?

 A one year genetic guarantee is standard in the industry and two years is even better.
 Not all health problems can be 100% eliminated with health testing, genetics can come from way back and spring up on occasion.
 A good health guarantee will protect you in the event something serious happens.
+They do not cover everything that can happen, but will cover life threatening illness.
 Remember that good dog food and vitamins are crucial to keeping your puppy healthy.
 A good diet and vitamins make all the difference in the ability of a pup to fight off something he’s exposed to.

 What is the puppy’s personality or temperament?